shoubhikraj/water-order/README.md

 Where r<sub>k</sub> is the distance between central oxygen and the k-th nearest neighbour and <img src="https://latex.codecogs.com/png.latex?\bar{r}" title="\bar{r}" /> is the arithmetic mean of the distances to the 4 nearest neighbours.
 <br><br>
-The Voronoi cell based density constructs Voronoi cells for each heavy atom in the system (i.e. excluding hydrogen).
+**The Voronoi cell based density** (*ρ*<sub>V</sub>) constructs Voronoi cells for each heavy atom in the system (i.e. excluding hydrogen).
 The volume of the Voronoi cell associated with each water molecule (because it has one oxygen - which is a heavy atom), is calculated.
 The density of that molcule is then, the mass of one water molecule divided by the volume of the cell containing it.

 This program is calculates the radial distribution of order parameters for droplets/nanodroplets of water.
 The calculation procedure is as follows:
 1) First the centre of mass is evaluated for one frame